• Home > About Us

 Email: rainmaker.nsk@gmail.com

-Prem Jothi : Prem is a marine biologist who is working at King Fahd University of Petroleum & Minerals – KFUPM .
+Prem Jothi : Prem is a marine biologist based in Canada.
+He previously worked at King Fahd University of Petroleum & Minerals – KFUPM .
 Before this he was with the Wildlife Institute of India’s Dugongs and seagrass conservation project.
 He has also worked on the WTI whale shark conservation and recovery program in Gujarat for several years.

 Emailpremjothi@gmail.com